 Six hundred patients with diabetes mellitus were recruited.
-Five hundreds and ninety-six patients met the eligibility criteria for analysis.
-One patient with type one diabetes (representing 0.1% of all type one diabetes mellitus patients), and 595 with type 2 diabetes (representing 10.9% of all type 2 diabetes mellitus patients) were recruited.
-The analyses were done on patients with type two diabetes mellitus due to having only one patient with type 1 diabetes mellitus.
+Five hundred and ninety-six patients met the eligibility criteria for analysis.
+One patient with type 1 diabetes (representing 0.1% of all type 1 diabetes mellitus patients), and 595 with type 2 diabetes (representing 10.9% of all type 2 diabetes mellitus patients) were recruited.
+The analyses were done on patients with type 2 diabetes mellitus due to having only 1 patient with type 1 diabetes mellitus.
 Demographic characteristics of the type 2 diabetes patients are included in Table 1.

-The average population age was 59 years, with higher percentage of male population included.
-The average BMI on inclusion was 30, hence in the obese range and this was higher than the one reported in 2011.
-As for female participants, 23.8 had BMI ≥ 30, and 47.9% had BMI between 25 and 29.
-As for male participants, 25% of had BMI ≥ 30, and 50% had BMI between 25 and 29.
-Majority of patients were on oral glucose lowering therapy.
+The average population age was 59 years, with a higher percentage of the male population included.
+The average BMI of inclusion was 30, which is in the obese range, and this was higher than the one reported in 2011.
+As for female participants, 23.8 had a BMI ≥ 30, and 47.9% had a BMI between 25-29.
+As for male participants, 25% had a BMI ≥ 30, and 50% had a BMI between 25-29.
+The majority of patients were on oral glucose lowering therapy.
 In addition, the mean time of diabetes diagnosis was 8.8 years.
-Around 75% had positive family history of diabetes.
-Around 70% of patients have dyslipidemia, the majority of which were treated, but metabolic control was not achieved, as only 40% of treated patients, had low-density lipoprotein (LDL) less than 100 mg/dL, and 44% had Triglycerides level less than 150 mg/dL.
-In Table 2, data of 2013 was compared to that of 2011.
+Around 75% had a positive family history of diabetes.
+Around 70% of patients had dyslipidemia, the majority of which were treated, but metabolic control was not achieved, as only 40% of treated patients had low-density lipoprotein (LDL) less than 100 mg/dL, and 44% had Triglyceride levels less than 150 mg/dL.
+In Table 2, data from 2013 was compared to that of 2011.

 Glycemic control

-Concerning patients’ management, the patient with type one diabetes mellitus was maintained on insulin therapy.
+Concerning patient management, the patient with type 1 diabetes mellitus was maintained on insulin therapy.
 As for the patients with type 2 diabetes, the majority were on oral anti-diabetic medications.
 The percentage of patients on insulin therapy was 3.7% in year 2013.
 Patients included had on average 8 years of diabetes.
-6.4% had diabetes diagnosed more than 20 years ago.
-70.1% of patients had a health insurance (out of those 69% was public insurance, 19% were private insurance and the rest had both insurance).
+The percentage who had diabetes diagnosed more than 20 years ago was 6.4% and 70.1% of patients had health insurance (69% was public insurance, 19% was private insurance, and the rest had both forms of insurance).

-As for the number of patients who had a glucose meter it was found to be 439 (75.3%), 406 (94.4%) did self-monitoring with their glucose meter.
-Regarding the glycemic control of the studied population, the mean fasting serum glucose was 159.42 mg/dL and their mean HbA1c level was 7.98, with around 30% achieving an HbA1c target of less 7%.
-Eighty-eight (15.4%) of patients experienced one hypoglycemia episodes, among which 61.9% were on insulin treatment and 28.8% on combined oral hypoglycemic agents and insulin.
-As for severe hypoglycemia, it was more clearly found in the insulin treated group as expected.
-Out of all participants, 87.4% had metabolic syndrome, based on IDF definition.
+The number of patients who had a glucose meter was found to be 439 (75.3%), where 406 (94.4%) did self-monitoring with their glucose meter.
+Regarding the glycemic control of the studied population, the mean fasting serum glucose was 159.42 mg/dL and the mean HbA1c level was 7.98, with around 30% achieving an HbA1c target of less than 7%.
+Eighty-eight (15.4%) patients experienced one hypoglycemic episode, among which 61.9% were on insulin treatment and 28.8% on combined oral hypoglycemic agents and insulin.
+As for severe hypoglycemia, it was more clearly found in the insulin-treated group, as expected.
+Out of all participants, 87.4% had metabolic syndrome based on the IDF definition.
 Among the included patients with diabetes, 318 (56.5%) mentioned that they do follow a healthy diet and exercise plan.

 Screening for diabetes complications

-The screening for diabetes complications, both micro-vascular and macro-vascular, by healthcare professionals seems to be improving.
-Patients were questioned about being screened at least once for diabetic complication during the last year before recruitment.
+The screening for diabetes complications, both micro-vascular and macro-vascular, by healthcare professionals appears to be improving.
+Patients were questioned about being screened at least once for diabetic complications during the last year before recruitment.

 Concerning microvascular complications, it was found that in 2013, 65.7% of patients with type 2 diabetes were screened for retinopathy, 82.5% for nephropathy and 53.9% for peripheral neuropathy.